-Frozen peas: Adds a pop of color and sweetness.
+Frozen peas: These add a pop of color and a mild sweetness to the dish.

-Black pepper: Adds a hint of spice and depth.
+Black pepper: Adds a little bit of spice and depth.

-Milk: Combines with the biscuit mix to form the dough.
+Milk: Mixed with the biscuit mix to form the dumpling dough, making it creamy and tender.

 Technique Tip for This Recipe